mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 decisions by the eejit that was fired six months ago.
 It's a constant reminder that the software we've built is wrong, is substandard, is *not good enough*.

-Sometimes, we even have bosses or other members of the team who (inadvertantly, one would graciously assume) reinforce these feelings.
+Sometimes, we even have bosses or other members of the team who (inadvertently, one would graciously assume) reinforce these feelings.
 Developers are chastised for introducing bugs, singled out personally for causing performance regressions, often by generally well meaning managers who have poor people